"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 And at this point, the loop generates its confirming evidence through several routes simultaneously.

 The second is internal.
 The self-monitoring required to maintain the concealment is exhausting and constant.
 The chronic self-surveillance and self-regulation — watching what gets expressed, managing how emotions are received, staying alert to signs that too much is showing — consumes significant cognitive and emotional resources.
-That depletion further dampens emotional availability, deepens the disconnection, and confirms the sense that something is fundamentally wrong — because functioning this hard just to appear normal feels like evidence of deficiency rather than the entirely predictable consequence of chronic concealment.
+That depletion further dampens emotional availability, deepens the disconnection, and confirms the sense that something is fundamentally wrong — because functioning this hard just to appear normal feels like evidence of deficiency rather than the predictable consequence of the chronic concealment.

 The third route is through the distorted behaviours the wound generates in its attempt to manage the unbearable.
 These behaviours vary widely — withdrawal from relationships, emotional unavailability, lying or omission to prevent exposure, compulsive pursuit of sensation or numbing through substances, addiction, depression — but they share a common consequence.
 Each one, whatever relief it provides in the moment, eventually produces shame.